amzn/style-dictionary/docs/transforms.md

 # Transforms

 Transforms are functions that transform a property so that each platform can consume the property in different ways.
 A simple example is changing pixel values to point values for iOS and dp or sp for Android.
 Transforms are applied in a non-destructive way so each platform can transform the properties.
 Transforms are performed sequentially, so the order you use transforms matters.
-You can define custom transforms with the [`registerTransform`](api.md#registertransform).
+Transforms are used in your [configuration](config.md), and can be either [pre-defined transforms](transforms.md?id=defining-custom-transforms) supplied by Style Dictionary or [custom transforms](transforms.md?id=defining-custom-transforms).

+## Using Transforms
 You use transforms in your config file under platforms > [platform] > transforms

 ```json